Accelerating

 Our Story

-Rooted in academic excellence and driven by a passion for technological advancement, our journey began in 2020 at the Physics Department of the University of Basel, Switzerland.
-Faced with the critical need for high-throughput device testing at temperatures below 2 Kelvin in our own research and finding no suitable cryogenic probe stations on the market, we developed our own solution.
+Rooted in academic excellence and driven by a passion for technological advancement, our journey began in 2019 at the Physics Department of the University of Basel, Switzerland.
+Faced with the need for high-throughput device testing at temperatures below 2 Kelvin in our own research and finding no suitable cryogenic probe stations on the market, we developed our own solution.

-qprobe Technology
+Our Technology

 Our Team